 Symmetric key length of at least 128 bits is to be used

-If a SIF_Request, SIF_Response or SIF_Event is received by the ZIS that does not contain a SIF_Security element, the ZIS assigns the lowest level (0) to both the SIF_AuthenticationLevel and SIF_EncryptionLevel requirements for the message, unless a Zone administrator has configured higher minimum encryption and authentication levels for the Zone.
+If a SIF_Request, SIF_Response or SIF_Event is received by the ZIS that does not contain a SIF_Security element, the ZIS assigns the lowest level (0) to both the SIF_AuthenticationLevel and SIF_EncryptionLevel.
+A Zone administrator can configure the ZIS to a higher minimum encryption and authentication levels for the Zone.

+The receiving agent must have registered to receive either the minimum level set by the administrator and/or the level published in the message.
 This means that the ZIS may distribute this message to any agent that has registered with the ZIS subject to the access control security provisions in place for the zone.

 The lack of a SIF_Security element does not mean that the message will be transported in an insecure manner.
 Recipient agents communicating with the ZIS over secure channels will receive the message in a secure manner, consistent with the connection.
-Omitting the SIF_Security element simply allows for those agents that communicate over insecure channels to receive the message, should a zone allow for insecure channels.
+Omitting the SIF_Security element simply allows for those agents that communicate over insecure channels to receive insecure messages.
+The ZIS administrator needs to configure the zone for insecure channels.
 A zone administrator can prevent messages without SIF_Security elements being communicated over insecure channels by configuring the ZIS and agents in the zone such that a minimum security level is maintained, below which communication is impossible.

 For ZIS and agent implementations that support communication protocols or transport implementations where the security of a channel cannot be determined at delivery time, it is recommended that the zone administrator configure the ZIS and agents in the zone such that a minimum security level is maintained, below which insecure connections cannot be established.